DcYhLa/MinimaList/README.md

 <h2>👮 Security:</h2>

 <p>All the info of this extension is stored locally so you have no need to worry about people stealing information about you from this extension. </p>

+<h2>🛡️ License:</h2>

+This project is licensed under the MIT License.
+It allows individuals to use, modify, and distribute the software freely, as long as the copyright and permission notices are included.